-Xanthohumol is extracted from the female cones of the hop plant, a climbing perennial which is added to beer to improve its taste, aroma, bitterness, frothy texture and preservation.
+Xanthohumol is extracted from the female cones of the hop plant, a climbing perennial added to beer to improve its taste, aroma, bitterness, frothy texture, and preservation.

-It's a chalcone-type antioxidant flavonoid, the only one of its kind, which is found solely in hop flowers.
-It's, therefore, present in beer but in tiny amounts.
-Due to the high temperatures used in the brewing process, it gets converted into another less powerful compound called isoxanthohumol.
+It is a chalcone-type antioxidant flavonoid, the only one of its kind, which is found solely in hop flowers.
+It is, therefore, present in beer, but in tiny amounts.
+Due to the high temperatures used in the brewing process, it gets converted into another – though less powerful – compound called isoxanthohumol.